emnilr/BankApp/README.md

 ![Rough class diagram](class_diagram.png)

-This diagram was based on the first idea draft that I had, so not all the functions where implemented in the project.
+This diagram was based on the first idea draft that I had, so not all the functions were implemented in the project.

 ![Final class diagram](final.png)